WybeNetwork/documentation/vistapanel-customizations/manual.md

 # Manual Installation

-This method will guide you through the manual installation process of using our vistapanel scripts on your vPanel.
+This method will guide you through the manual installation process of our Customizations on your vPanel.

-!> You must read the [Requirements for Manual Installation](https://docs.wybenetwork.com/vistapanel-customizations/#/requirement?id=requirements-for-manual-installation) before continuing with this method.
+!> You must read the [Requirements for Manual Installation](https://docs.wybenetwork.com/vistapanel-customizations/#/requirements?id=requirements-for-manual-installation) before continuing with this method.

 We are using example of responsive domain search here.
 You can download all other scripts from GitHub.
 At the place of script-name there can be any [script name](https://docs.wybenetwork.com/vistapanel-customizations/#/scripts-name).